 Practices, procedures and systems

 Subsections 5(6), 5(7), 5(8) and 5(9) of Schedule 2 set out practices, procedures and systems that credit reporting bodies and credit providers are required to have.
-These provisions are intended to operationalise the obligations on credit reporting bodies under s 20N of the Act to take reasonable steps to ensure that the information it collects is accurate, up-to-date and complete and the information it discloses is accurate, up-to-date, complete and relevant.
+These provisions are intended to operationalise the obligations on credit reporting bodies under section 20N of the Act to take reasonable steps to ensure that the information it collects is accurate, up-to-date and complete and the information it discloses is accurate, up-to-date, complete and relevant.
 The CR Code 2025 creates the framework for credit reporting bodies to comply with this obligation by imposing data integrity obligations on credit providers.

 Subsections 5(6) and 5(7) of Schedule 2 set out that a credit provider must have reasonable practices, procedures and systems, given the size and complexity of its business, that are designed to cover obligations under Part IIIA of the Act, the Regulations and the CR Code 2025.
 Those practices, procedures and systems must require the credit provider to: